brucenelson6655/serverless-pl-tool/README.md

-        -t or --type : The type of resource, dfs or blob or SqlServer commands : (use with -C or --command) get_workspace_ncc :  Gets the NCC ID for a given workspace attach_workspace  :  Attach a NCC (network config) to a workspace get_stable_ep :  Gets the stable service endpoints for a given workspace to be used for stoarage firewall
+        -t or --type : The type of resource, dfs or blob or SqlServer commands : (use with -C or --command) get_workspace_ncc :  Gets the NCC ID for a given workspace ensure_workspace_ncc :  Gets the NCC ID for a given workspace if the workspave does not have an NCC, create and attach a new NCC.
+        Can be used for stable endpoints if no private endpoint is desired. attach_workspace  :  Attach a NCC (network config) to a workspace get_stable_ep :  Gets the stable service endpoints for a given workspace to be used for stoarage firewall